-I’ve been co-commissioned by The Space and the Open Data Institute to create a new online artwork using live data from Zooniverse to create an animated soundscape.
-We Need Us will be a real-time online animated artwork that explores big data.
-It concentrates on metadata which it draws from the activities of Zooniverse’s million+ participants, to create […]
+I was co-commissioned by The Space and the Open Data Institute to create a new online artwork using live data from Zooniverse to create an animated soundscape.
+We Need Us is a real-time online animated artwork that explores big data.
+It concentrates on metadata which it draws from the activities of Zooniverse’s million+ participants, to create an ever-growing […]

 Created with artist Simon Emberton Drawing by Numbers is designed to demonstrate the conversion process from an analogue life drawing to a digital drawing that is described in code.
 It was created for the Drawing by Numbers workshop at the Media Space in the Science Museum, London, where participants could scan a recently completed life […]